trust-net/id-node-go/README.md

 ```
 Please make sure:
 * `node_name` has appropriate string name to identify your node
-* `<other.node.IP.address>:<other-node-port>` in the `boot_nodes` array use appropriate IP and Port of another instance of a trust-node application node (either this app, or some other app), if you want this node to join/discover the network
+* `<other.node.IP.address>:<other-node-port>` in the `boot_nodes` array has appropriate IP and Port of another instance of a trust-net application node (can be same app node, or different app node), if you want this node to join/discover the network
-* if your other instance of a trust-node application node is running on same host, then `listen_port` and `key_file` values are different between the two instances
+* if your other instance of a trust-net application node is running on same host, then `listen_port` and `key_file` values are different between the two instances

 ### Run Application Node
 Start the application node instance as following, to listen on HTTP port 1055 (or a different port of your choice) for client API and use [above](#Create-Network-Config) created network configuration: